Learning When the Concept Shifts: Confounding, Invariance, and Dimension Reduction: Introduction

-However, we do not have labeled data across all environments in typical domain adaptation.
-Consider two environments $\cE \in \{\mathcal{S}, \mathcal{T}\}$ corresponding to source and target, respectively.
-A practitioner has access to labeled covariate-response pairs drawn from the source distribution $\cP_{\cS}(X, Y)$, but only unlabeled covariate samples from a target distribution $\cP_{\cT}(X)$.
-Given a representation $Z = \phi(X)$ defined on some space $\cZ$ and a model $h: \cZ \rightarrow \cY$ selected based on source data, an upper bound on target risk was derived in the seminal work \cite{ben2006analysis}, which involves a balancing act between the source risk of the model $h\circ\phi: \cX \rightarrow \cY$, and a distance between probability distributions $\cP_{\cS}(\phi(X))$ and $\cP_{\cT}(\phi(X))$.
-Here, a notion of distributional ``stability'' arises; a representation where the differences between $\cP_{\cS}(\phi(X))$ and $\cP_{\cT}(\phi(X))$ are minimal is preferred.
+\paragraph{Distributional Stability} Unlike the setting above, domain adaptation considers the case where practitioners observe labeled covariate-response pairs from the source distribution $\cP_{\cS}(X, Y)$, but only \textit{unlabeled} covariate samples from a target distribution $\cP_{\cT}(X)$.
+The seminal work of \citet{ben2006analysis} derived an upper bound on target risk, a key to domain adaptation.
+Given a representation $\phi: X \mapsto \phi(X)$, the upper bound involves a balancing act between (i) the source risk of the model under the representation $\phi$, and (ii) a distance between probability distributions $\cP_{\cS}(\phi(X))$ and $\cP_{\cT}(\phi(X))$.
+Here, a notion of distributional ``stability'' arises.
+One prefers a representation $X \mapsto \phi(X)$ where the difference between $\cP_{\cS}(\phi(X))$ and $\cP_{\cT}(\phi(X))$ is small, holding source risk fixed.
 This notion of invariance is also natural: if the distribution shifts significantly, the model selected based on source data may suffer severely when extrapolating to target data.

+\paragraph{This Paper} Studying concept shifts induced by unobserved confounding---a central topic in causal inference with observational data---has received comparatively less attention in domain adaptation.
+We propose a structural causal model to address the challenge of domain adaptation in the presence of distribution shifts caused by unobserved confounding factors.
+This structural model unites notions of stability and the methods used to enforce them, developed independently in the ML/AI and statistics literatures.

-In this paper, we introduce a novel approach by postulating a structural causal model to study the domain adaptation problem, addressing both concept and covariate shifts due to unobserved confounding lurking in the environments.
-By delving into the nature of the distribution shifts, we demonstrate that the notions of causal stability and distributional stability unite in our linear structural model.
-Guided by this intuition, we present a stability-regularized risk minimization methodology that aims for invariance/stability when adapting to new observational domains.
-We then introduce a practical first-order manifold optimization method and provide provable guarantees for nearly all local optima, effectively guarding against distribution shifts.
-We dissect the stability and predictability tradeoff introduced in the domain adaptation literature in a concrete linear setting where low-dimensional projections parametrize representations.
+Much like the role of instrumental variables in the presence of confounding, we find that leveraging an exogenous and invariant covariate representation can address both concept and covariate shifts lurking in the environments.
+Further, in the context of our structural model, notions of causal stability and distributional stability will align.
+With this understanding, we will motivate, from first principles, a stability-regularized risk minimization method that aims for invariance and stability when adapting to new observational domains.